motioneye-project/motioneyeos/board/qemu/mips-malta/readme.txt

 Run the emulation with:

- qemu-system-mips -M malta -kernel output/images/vmlinux -serial stdio -hda output/images/rootfs.ext2 -append "root=/dev/hda" -net nic,model=pcnet -net user
+ qemu-system-mips -M malta -kernel output/images/vmlinux -serial stdio -drive file=output/images/rootfs.ext2,format=raw -append "root=/dev/hda" -net nic,model=pcnet -net user

 The login prompt will appear in the terminal that started Qemu.
 The graphical window is the framebuffer.
 No keyboard support has been